Gogi2016/ToDoApp/README.md

 - **Task Management**: Add, edit, delete, and update the status of your tasks.
 - **Task Status**: Tasks can be marked as "complete" or "incomplete".
 - **Local Storage**: All data is saved using the browser's `localStorage`, ensuring persistence between sessions.
-- **Delete Account**: Account deleted will be permanantley delete on localStorage.
+- **Delete Account**: Account deleted will be permanently deleted on localStorage.

 ## How to Use